- Apply today

 The integrated practicum plan of study provides a unique opportunity for professional development.
 Practical assignments in a working enterprise enhance the “learn from doing” opportunity beyond the typical assigned exercises, case studies, and student projects.
 Both domestic and international students are eligible for this option.
 Participation is subject to the availability of open positions and the qualifications of the student.
 Students must indicate a desire to participate in the integrated practicum on their application to the program.
 More information can be found in the Graduate School Bulletin.

 Marquette’s Master of Science in Computing program has been ranked 20th nationally in U.S. News and World Report’s 2017 list of Best Online Graduate Computer Information Technology Programs.
-This is the first time the program has been ranked and only its second year of eligibility.
 U.S. News ranked the schools based on five general categories, including student engagement, faculty credentials and training, student services and technology, peer reputation, and admissions selectivity.

 Visit the Department Web Page for more detailed program information.